99dino/chess-ai/README.md

 The primary concern of chess-ai is the decision-making part of the application.
 All functionality outside the scope of the AI are implemented using external libraries:

-- Chessboard GUI: Using the chessboard.js API
+- Chessboard GUI: Using the chessboard.js library
-- Game Mechanics: Using the chess.js API
+- Game Mechanics: Using the chess.js library

 The AI uses the minimax algorithm, which is optimised by alpha-beta pruning.